 Badass: Sam Vimes kicks ass and takes names even more than usual.

-Badass Abnormal: The Summoning Dark from Thud! has... left its mark on Vimes, meaning he can see in the dark, understand goblin language and have a reliable witness to any events happening under the cover of darkness.
+Empowered Badass Normal: The Summoning Dark from Thud! has... left its mark on Vimes, meaning he can see in the dark, understand goblin language and have a reliable witness to any events happening under the cover of darkness.

 Badass Bureaucrat: A.E.
 Pessimal, even though he's only mentioned briefly.
 He's now the Ankh-Morpork version of the Intimidating Revenue Service, keeping an eye on businesses and absolutely terrifying them just by showing up.